 The selected route is intended to minimize traffic congestion and maximize pedestrian safety.
 During all construction phases vehicles will enter and exit the site at the gate location(s) which will be clearly marked for function.
-During construction activities concrete and material deliveries shall be contained within private property and George Street encroachment.
-We anticipate these deliveries entering east gate and exiting the west gate on George and/or backing into the west gate and exiting west gate on George with traffic flow Refer to appendix for concrete delivery schematic.
+During construction activities concrete and material deliveries shall be contained within the encroachment areas.
+We anticipate concrete deliveries entering the south gate and existing the north gate on Pleasant with traffic flow.
+Refer to appendix for concrete delivery schematic.